Who is QOL?

 A community of like-minded lawyers promoting wellness through speaking engagements, articles, and continuing legal education.

 In 2018, the ABA Commission on Lawyer Assistance Programs and the Hazelden Betty Ford Foundation conducted an expansive study of 13,000 lawyers and judges who were licensed and employed in the U.S. Nearly 21% of study participants had problems with alcohol use, 28% of respondents said they had experienced depression, 19% experienced anxiety, and 23% said they had experienced work stress.
 Our profession deserves a brighter future than this.

 Encourage and support a culture within the legal community that recognizes, accepts, and promotes quality of life objectives as important to personal and professional development.

-3. Identify obstacles and problems that tend to limit the range of quality of life options available to the legal community and develop solutions to overcome those obstacles.
+One of QOL’s objectives is to identify obstacles and problems that tend to limit the range of quality of life options available to the legal community and develop solutions to overcome those obstacles.

 We teach law students legal principles and provide continuing education for lawyers to maintain legal skills, but we fail to educate and promote lawyer’s well being.
 Physical and mental wellness, managing stress and settin gboundaries, financial insight and planning, and professional civility, are all required to perform as competent professionals and QOL wants to help.

 We teach law students how to study for the bar and lawyers how to write a contract or a brief, but we fail to educate lawyers about methods for improving quality of life, including pursuing physical and mental wellness, managing stress, volunteering, and improving personal financial skills and stability, QOL thinks this should change.

 We provide information and support relating to the quality of life to lawyers and law students who choose traditional and nontraditional career paths.